neelsmith/Kanones.jl/docs/src/stemtypes/nouns/nounstems.md

 # Noun stems

-The automatically generated paradigms on this page illustrate inflectional types of  nouns in the dataset defined in the `datasets/synoptic` directory of the Kanones github repository.
+The automatically generated paradigms on this page illustrate nouns accent belonging to various stem types, and with various patterns of persistent accent.
+They belong to the dataset defined in the `datasets/synoptic` directory of the Kanones github repository.

+In the tables below, the nouns are labelled with the Kanones stem type they belong to.

 ## First declension types